Be Covid Safe on Campus

 Graphic Credit: BBC via World Health Organisation

-So far this term, we have been notified of nine positive Covid-19 cases in total across our six campuses which have a total student and staff population of 4,100.
+We currently have one positive Covid-19 cases in total across our six campuses at this current time, which have a total student and staff population of 4,100.
 Where those people have been in college prior to them developing symptoms, we have notified those directly affected as potential ‘contacts’.
 We will continue to update our college community weekly via the website on the numbers of ‘live’ cases.
-(16.10.20)
+(17.12.20)

 The welfare of our college community is paramount in our decision making, along with supporting current public health advice; Public Health England (PHE)